 Wales, an often overlooked option by prospective study abroad students, is an attractive choice for American students for many reasons.
 Welsh universities are excellent academically and offer a wide variety of subjects and courses.
 With its own distinctive culture and language, this country offers a rich cultural experience.
 Wales is well known for its breathtaking landscape, castles, and rich history, music and literature.
-Students are required to study Welsh language (for credit or not-for-credit), which is one of only six Celtic languages surviving in the world today.
+Students are encouraged to study Welsh language, which is one of only six Celtic languages surviving in the world today.

-Welsh Universities:

-Aberystwyth University Bangor University Cardiff University Swansea University
+Welsh Universities: Aberystwyth University Bangor University Cardiff University Swansea University